pkdone/practical-mongodb-aggregations-book/src/examples/simple-examples/filtered-top-subset.md

  * __Index Use.__ A basic aggregation pipeline, where if many records belong to the collection, an index for `dateofbirth` must exist to enable the database to optimise the execution of the `$match` stage.

  * __Unset Use.__ An `$unset` stage is used rather than a `$project` stage.
 This enables the pipeline to avoid being verbose.
-More importantly, it means the pipeline does not have to be modified if a new field appears in future added documents (for example, see the `gender` field that appears in only _Olive's_ record at this point).
+More importantly, it means the pipeline does not have to be modified if a new field appears in future added documents (for example, see the `gender` field that appears in only _Olive's_ record).

- * __MQL Similarity.__ For reference, the MQL equivalent to achieve the same result is shown below (you can try this in the _Shell_):
+ * __MQL Similarity.__ For reference, the MQL equivalent for you to achieve the same result is below (you can try this in the _Shell_):

 ```javascript
 db.persons.find(
     {"dateofbirth": {"$gte": ISODate("1970-01-01T00:00:00Z")}},